Anjelika Krylova: Coaching career

 Krylova, along with Giuseppe Arena, also choreographed Johnny Weir's Doctor Zhivago program.

 Personal life

 From 1994, Krylova resided mainly in Delaware, with some time also in Europe, before moving to Detroit, Michigan in 2006.
 She is a quarter Uzbek through her grandmother who married her Russian grandfather.
 She and Pasquale Camerlengo have two children, Stella, born in July 2005, and Anthony, born in September 2007.
-Stella and Anthony have been living in Metro Detroit since 2021 with Pasquale, while Krylova comes to visit the kids every so often.